zhufz/nlp_research/README_en.md

     1. classify, used to train classify model
     2. match   , used to train sentence match model
     3. ner     , used to train sequence tagging model
-    4. seq2seq , used to train sentence generation model
+    4. translation , used to train sentence generation model

 ## Module